Visiting London: What You Need to Know

 Have a Pint in one of London’s Historic Pubs

 It really is true – Londoners love a pub.
 The pub has sat at the heart of London life for many a century, which is why the city has so many gorgeous historic drinking holes for you to enjoy.
 Sit down, order a pint and enjoy the atmosphere.
+It’s basically illegal to visit London and not sink a couple of pints.

 Indulge Your Stomach at Borough Market